GameUITHackathon2022/28-Ao-that-day-/README.md

 # 28-Ao-that-day-
 ## For client side
-Run the double command `npm install && npm start` from the root folder
+Run the double command `npm install && npm start` from the root folder.
+## For server side